fscm/tools/bootstrap/bootstrap.md

 # bootstrap tool

-Tool to initialise an AWS S3 Remote Backend for Terraform.
+Tool to initialize an AWS S3 Remote Backend for Terraform.

 ## Synopsis

-This script will initialise an AWS S3 remote backend with a DynamoDB table to control state locking.
+This script will initialize an AWS S3 remote backend with a DynamoDB table to control state locking.

 A folder with the `environment` name will be created inside the root directory